kevinmingtarja/kevinmingtarja/README.md

 Hi There!

 I'm Kevin.
-I like databases and cloud infra, and occasionally contribute to open-source.
+I like databases and cloud infra, mostly work with Go and Kubernetes in my day-to-day, and occasionally contribute to open-source.

 Some past contributions:
 - [ClickHouse](https://github.com/ClickHouse/ClickHouse/commits?author=kevinmingtarja)